SYNCHRO-SYM

 Although common, it is pointless to compare real electric machine innovation, such as provided by SYNCHRO-SYM, when assessors inappropriately change the available performance enhancing technique for a particular contestant, such as raising the port voltage or maximum load speed (MLS), without allowing the same opportunity to all contestants, such as SYNCHRO-SYM, or without including the additional “compounding” loss, cost, size, and complexity of extraneous system enabling components, such as an mechanical transmission to match speed or a transformer to match port voltage.

-For instance, Hitachi innocently analyzed the comparable performance of less expensive ferrite magnet electric motors versus costly, environmentally unfriendly, and geopolitically consequential rare-earth permanent magnets by unfairly multiplying the speed of the ferrite magnet motor over the rare-earth permanent magnet (RE-PM) motor but without revealing the compounding cost, size, loss, and complexity of at least the necessary extraneous high-speed electronic controller and mechanical transmission to enable the change or without revealing the comparative increase in performance of the me-too RE-PM asymmetric electric motor system with the same high speed opportunity!
+For instance, Hitachi innocently analyzed the comparable performance of less expensive ferrite magnet electric motors versus costly, environmentally unfriendly, and geopolitically consequential rare-earth permanent magnets by unfairly multiplying the speed of the ferrite magnet motor over the rare-earth permanent magnet (RE-PM) motor but without revealing the compounding cost, size, loss, and complexity of at least the necessary extraneous high-speed electronic controller and mechanical transmission to match the speed of the motor to the speed of the load or without revealing the comparative increase in performance of the me-too RE-PM asymmetric electric motor system with the same high speed opportunity!

 SIMPLE QUALITATIVE PROOF of SYNCHRO-SYM:

-[Provides a simple qualitative proof of Loss, Cost and Size between SYNCHRO-SYM, RE-PM electric machine systems, and Induction electric machine systems]
+[Provides a simple qualitative proof of Loss, Cost and Size between SYNCHRO-SYM, RE-PM electric machine systems, and Induction electric machine systems in accordance with Electric Machine System Trade Space and Physics]

-[Provides a precise and measurable analytical proof of Loss, Cost and Size between SYNCHRO-SYM, RE-PM electric machine systems, and Induction electric machine systems]
+[Provides an expert’s analytical proof of Loss, Cost and Size between RE-PM electric machine systems and Induction electric machine systems, which was extrapolated to SYNCHRO-SYM in accordance with Electric Machine System Trade Space and Physics]

 ONE HUNDRED and THIRTY-SIX YEARS of PRACTICAL ELECTRIC MOTOR/GENERATOR EVOLUTION AND STUDY: